Approximability of dynamical systems between trees of spheres: The case of degree

-Thus if a sequence of degree 2 rational maps $(f_n)_n$ diverges, one of the multipliers diverges.
+Denote by $\gamma_n$ the multiplier of the third fixed point.
+If $(f_n)_n$ diverges, one of the multipliers diverges.
 Suppose for example that $\gamma_n\to \infty$.
 The index formula assures that Suppose that $\beta_n\to\beta_\infty\in\C^\star$.
 Then $f_n\to(\beta_\infty \cdot Id)$ locally uniformly outside a point which is the limit of the critical points of the $f_n$.
-J. Milnor proved that the intersection points between the boundary of $\rat_2$ and the curves corresponding to rational maps with a cycle of given period and multiplier are the points where two of the multipliers are conjugated roots of unity.
+J. Milnor proved that the intersection points between the boundary of $\rat_2$ and the curves corresponding to rational maps with a cycle of given period and multiplier are the points where two of the multipliers are conjugate roots of unity.

 {\textbf{Our point of view on $\rat_2$.}}